Flamboyant: France

 Residences of the nobility were among the earliest structures that were entirely built in the Flamboyant style.
 The Palais Jacques Coeur, residence of the treasurer of the King at Bourges was built between 1444 and 1451.
 It combines residential and official wings that are richly decorated with gables, turrets, and chimneys arranged around a central courtyard.
 The Château de Châteadun, which was transformed between 1459 and 1468 by Jehan de Dunois, the half-brother of king Charles VI, and was one earliest residences built for leisure in France.
 The Château has one of the seven remaining Sainte-Chapelle chapels and an elegant spiral staircase.
 The corresponding façade is decorated with characteristic flame-like tracery in the windows and also includes dormers with fleur-de-lys, denoting the owner's status as a descendant of Charles V. Another notable example is the Hôtel de Cluny in Paris, originally the residence of the abbot of Cluny, now the Museum of the Middle Ages.
 Flamboyant details are found in the chapel, the doorways, windows, tower, and roof-line.
 A late example of Flamboyant civil architecture in France is the Parlement de Normandie, now the Palais de Justice of Rouen (1499–1528), which has slender, crocketed pinnacles and lucarnes terminated with fleurons.
 They were designed by architects Roger Ango and Roulland Le Roux.

 In 15th-century France, few churches were constructed entirely in the Flamboyant style; it was more common to commission additions to existing structures.
 One exception is the Church of Saint-Maclou in Rouen, which was commissioned by the Dufour family during the English occupation of the town.
 It was designed by the master mason Pierre Robin, who was in charge of construction from 1434 until the church was consecrated in 1521.
 The church, which is referred to as "monumental architecture in the miniature", has double-tiered flying buttresses, fully developed transept façades with portals, curvilinear rose windows, and a projecting polygonal west porch with openwork ogee gables.
 The influence of Pierre Robin's design lasted into the 16th century, when Roulland Le Roux oversaw work on the upper parts of the Tour de Beurre ("Butter Tower") (1485–1507) and the central portal (1507–1510) of Rouen Cathedral.
 Increasing specialization in Gothic workshops and lodges led to the sophisticated forms characteristic of structures that were completed in the early 16th century, such as the south façade and porch of the Church of Notre-Dame de Louviers (1506–1510) and the north tower of Chartres Cathedral, which were designed by architect Jehan de Beauce (1507–1513).

-The style also appeared early Île-de-France.
+The style also appeared early in Île-de-France.
 The west rose window of the Sainte-Chapelle was made between 1485 and 1498 by a glass artist known only as The Master of the Life of Saint-John the Baptist.
-It is nine meters in diameter, with 89 sections of glass, of which all but nine are original.The curling tracery of the window spills out onto the exterior of the west facade.
+It is nine meters in diameter, with 89 sections of glass, of which all but nine are original.
+The curling tracery of the window spills out onto the exterior of the west façade.